You will usually need to email or send a letter with your CV (and sometimes application) introducing yourself to the employer.

 Closing the letter

 Finish the letter on a positive and outline briefly key information in your letter.
 For example “I have attached my CV/application which highlights my achievements and skills which are relevant to this position.
 I feel that I could become a valuable part of your team and develop my skills further.
-I look forward to hearing for you soon’.
+I look forward to hearing from you soon’.

 Remember to sign off the letter with ‘Yours faithfully’ if you do not know the name of the recipient and ‘Yours sincerely’ if you know their name.